tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

       to execute these independent operations.
 * Dynamic branch prediction
     * This basically is an educated guess based on the branch history kept by the CPU.
+        * Processor keeps track of how often particular branches are found to be true or false via a branch history table.
     * When the dynamic branch predictor hasn't got enough data to use, it can fall back to the static prediction.
+* On the other hand, if the prediction is wrong, then that fetched instruction has to be discarded and the CPU then switches to the correct location (which by now it will know).
+    * This is known as a **branch mis-prediction penalty**, and this may be of the order of a few clock cycles typically.
 * Hit Rate:
+    * branch prediction saves one clock cycle and an incorrect prediction suffers a 2 clock cycle penalty, then how do we know we are getting a good deal?
+We can evaluate this if we know the branch prediction hit rate, which is the success rate of the prediction algorithm:
     * <img src="./img/8.png" alt="alt text" width="500" height="300">
+    * with saving 1,2 clock cycles lets say 1 of 6 instructions can be branches/jumps , for 1 mips (1 milion per sec)
+        * it makes 1,2 X 1.000.000 / 6 = 200.000 clock cycles per second saved.

 ### Speculative execution